dancer1325/rest-assured-wiki/Usage.md

 Download the [distribution file](http://dl.bintray.com/johanhaleby/generic/scala-support-4.0.0-dist.zip) manually.

 # Kotlin #

+## Avoid Escaping "when" Keyword

 Kotlin is a language developed by [JetBrains](https://www.jetbrains.com/) and it integrates very well with Java and REST Assured.
 When using it with REST Assured there's one thing that can be a bit annoying.
 That is you have to escape `when` since it's a reserved keyword in Kotlin.
+You can do this either by using [Kotlin Extension Module](#kotlin-extension-module) (recommended) or you can simply create your own extension method (the approach shown below).
 For example:

 ```kotlin
 @Test